 in any way helping officially or unofficially the war efforts.
 These

 years, filled with poverty pressure from authorities, she described in

 her collections of poems Sudet (1944) and Ihana lyhty (1946).
 Uurto mostly wrote in free verse.
 Sudet received a lukewarm review from V.A.
 Koskeniemi, but Olof Enckell in Hufvudstadsbladet praised her rhythmic form.

-After the war Uurto stated, that she is not going to participate in any political activities or join any literary group – she is only a member of humankind.
+After the war Uurto stated that she is not going to participate in any political activities or join any literary group – she is only a member of humankind.
 When Kiila began to publish a new cultural magazine, 40-luku, edited by Arvo Turtiainen, she was mentioned among the contributors, along with Aaro Hellaakoski, Helvi Hämäläinen, Yrjö Kallinen, Hertta Kuusinen, and many others.
 However, some of them never wrote for the magazine.
-Final break with Kiila came with the novel Joonas ei välittänyt (1950), an ironic story of the adventures of Joonas Tela as the director of the bourgeois Suomi Theatre.
+Final break with Kiila came with the novel Joonas ei välittänyt (1950), a "roman à clef" of the adventures of Joonas Tela (Uurto's alter ego) as the director of the bourgeois Suomi Theatre and the tangled relationships between Mai, Aaro and Eino Ahava, based on the real life triangle of Elvi Sinervo, her husband Mauri Ryömä, and Jarno Pennanen.
 The targets of her satire were Kiila, Kirjallisuuslehti, and Suomen Työväen Näyttämö (Workers' Stage), her old comrades, and their love affairs, partly based on real life.

 Uurto never remarried, but she had a serious love affair which ended

 about 1950.
 In her later years Uurto, a shy and sensitive person,

 increasingly chose seclusion.
 She hold the view that her books are her